fatash89/atom/.circleci/README.md

 - New command for install and authentication of Git LFS; use with `atom/install_git_lfs`.

 ##### Bug Fixes
-- The `deploy-dev`, `deploy-master`, and `deploy-tag` jobs were fixed to include workspace attachment and docker login steps.
+- The `deploy-dev`, `deploy-latest`, and `deploy-tag` jobs were fixed to include workspace attachment and docker login steps.

 ##### Upgrade Steps
 - Reference the v0.0.3 orb in `config.yml` with